surniaulula/wpsso-strip-schema-microdata/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-strip-schema-microdata/assets/icon-256x256.png">

+**WPSSO Core extension to remove outdated / incomplete Schema Microdata, leaving the Google recommended Schema JSON-LD markup untouched.**

-**Is your Schema *Microdata* getting in the way of Google reading its preferred Schema JSON-LD markup?**
+*Is your Schema *Microdata* getting in the way of Google reading its preferred Schema JSON-LD markup?*

-**Do you need to remove incorrect / incomplete Schema *Microdata* from your theme templates?**
+*Do you need to remove incorrect / incomplete Schema *Microdata* from your theme templates?*

-**Do you need to remove Schema *Microdata* added by 3rd party plugins from your content?**
+*Do you need to remove Schema *Microdata* added by 3rd party plugins from your content?*

-**Is Pinterest picking up duplicate / incorrect Schema from your theme templates?**
+*Is Pinterest picking up duplicate / incorrect Schema from your theme templates?*

-**Are you using the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) extension** (and want to remove the old Schema Microdata from your theme templates)?
+*Are you using the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) extension, and want to remove old Schema Microdata from your theme templates?*

 The WPSSO Strip Schema Microdata (aka WPSSO SSM) extension removes Schema Microdata markup from the webpage body section, leaving the (*Google preferred and recommended*) Schema JSON-LD markup and Schema meta tags in the head section untouched.

 WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the extension as desired to enable / disable the removal of Schema Microdata.
-A "Strip Microdata" settings page allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section as well.
+A "Strip Microdata" settings page also allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section.

-*WPSSO SSM filters are very fast* &mdash; generally running in under 0.003 seconds &mdash; and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless required.
+WPSSO SSM filters are very fast &mdash; generally running in under 0.003 seconds &mdash; and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless required.
 If your theme and/or other plugins are adding duplicate meta tags, it's always best to disable them at their source instead of filtering them out afterwards &mdash; but if that's not possible, then you should find this WPSSO SSM feature very useful. ;-)

-**WPSSO Strip Schema Microdata is *incredibly fast* and coded for performance:**

-WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+WPSSO Strip Schema Microdata is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 = How do you know what it's doing? ;-) =